erronny/Django-Bookcollection/README.md

   Python3 manage.py runserver
   ```
   ## Contributing
-   Pull requests are welcome.
+   Pull requests are not elligble before discuss.
 For major changes, please open an issue first to discuss what you would like to change.

   Please make sure to update tests as appropriate.